tvlabs/edge264/README.md

 Compiling and testing
 ---------------------

 edge264 is entirely developed in C using 128-bit [vector extensions](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html) and vector intrinsics, and can be compiled with GNU GCC or LLVM Clang.
-[SDL2](https://www.libsdl.org/) development headers should be installed to compile `edge264_test`.
+[SDL2](https://www.libsdl.org/) runtime library may be used (optional) to enable display for `edge264_test`.

 Here are the `make` options for tuning the compiled library file: